Tatsh/xchain/README.md

     scp -r /Developer/SDKs/MacOSX10.6.sdk/Library/Frameworks/* $PREFIX/Library/Frameworks

 `usr` is of great importantance to us in the next steps.
 It's where cctools and GCC will go.
-So yes, this usr directory (and possibly Library) will eventually be 'dirty' and non-equivalent to the one in OS X (and in the next steps we will overwrite files in the directory).
+So yes, this `usr` directory (and possibly `Library`) will eventually be 'dirty' and non-equivalent to the one in OS X (and in the next steps we will overwrite files in the directory).

 Never copy the SDK directory back to OS X for any reason.

 # Building cctools

-You really should only apply the patch if you are not on OS X/Darwin, but I have not tested any of this on OS X/Darwin yet.
+You really should only apply the patch if you are not on OS X/Darwin, because I have not tested any of this on OS X/Darwin yet.

     wget http://opensource.apple.com/tarballs/cctools/cctools-806.tar.gz
     tar xvf cctools-806.tar.gz